 Many Canadian banks offer educational lines of credit.
 Credit limits will vary depending upon the student’s credit history, other debts (including educational loans) and whether the student has a co-signer.
 Please note, the more the student borrows from other programs, the lower the credit limit will be.

 Windsor Law has partnered with Scotiabank to offer enhancements to their Scotia Professional Student Plan, including increased borrowing limits and preferential repayment terms.
 The program is administered only out of the Windsor Main Branch of Scotiabank, so contact an advisor to determine how this program can help you fund your legal education 519-973-5392.

 Private loans through U.S. banks require a credit history and a U.S. co-signer.

 Students may be eligible for both government and in-course bursaries.

-Canadian citizens may qualify for financial aid assistance through the work study program at the University of Windsor.
+Canadian citizens may qualify for financial aid assistance through the work-study program at the University of Windsor.
 This aid is based on financial need.
-Canadian citizens may also be eligible to work at UDM though non-work-study programs funded by the school.
+Canadian citizens may also be eligible to work at UDM through non-work-study programs funded by the school.
 Inquires are directed to UDM’s financial aid office.

 Students are automatically considered for some awards; others may require an application.

 More detailed information about award applications

 Awards are administered by the Office of the Assistant Dean (Admissions, Recruitment and External Relations).